Locally Coherent Parallel Decoding in Diffusion Language Models: Related Work

 \paragraph{Unordered Global Coherence Enforcement.} \citet{campbell_selfspeculative_2026} and \citet{wu_free_2025} propose self-speculative decoding to validate unmasked solutions in parallel, though at the cost of lower batched throughput.
 ADJUST~\cite{bansal_enabling_2025} augments a base DLM with a single-layer DLM verifier, which iteratively unmasks one token at a time, conditioned on the already decoded tokens as well as the latents of masked tokens.
 However, this auxiliary verifier requires training from scratch and incurs repeated global attention costs and logit computations over the full sequence.
 Indeed, our experiments confirm that this approach results in computational overhead and lower accuracy (see Figure~\ref{fig:acc_throuput_static}).
 In contrast, \name leverages a pretrained auxiliary AR model restricted to local blocks.
 Our soft-conditioning avoids the overhead of full-sequence attention and eliminates the need for extensive pretraining, enabling more expressive verification with minimal cost.

 \paragraph{Left-to-Right Coherence Enforcement.} APD~\cite{israel_accelerating_2025} and FlashDLLM~\cite{hu_flashdlm_2026} employ an AR model to verify the DLM's output based on the entire generated sequence history.
 Similarly, TiDAR~\cite{liu_tidar_2025} performs self-speculative decoding in a left-to-right order.
 These methods force the DLM into a quasi-AR mode that effectively strips it of unique non-causal capabilities.
 Discrete copula diffusion~\cite{liu_discrete_2025} combines DLM marginals with AR distributions but incurs high computational costs due to multi-pass operations over large contexts.
 Beyond DLMs, any-subset AR models have been utilized to accelerate sampling via any-subset speculative decoding~\cite{guo_selfspeculative_2025}.
-However, despite the speed gains, the any-subset constraint still imposes a specialized left-to-right generation order. \name retains the DLM's global, non-autoregressive flexibility while delegating local structure to an AR module, thereby avoiding the limitations of strict left-to-right generation.
+However, despite the speed gains, the any-subset constraint still imposes a specialized left-to-right generation order. \name retains the DLM's global, non-autoregressive flexibility, avoiding the limitations of strict left-to-right generation.

 \paragraph{Efficiency Scaling and Block-Based Diffusion.} Semi-AR block diffusion~\cite{arriola_block_2024, nie_large_2025, arriola_encoderdecoder_2025} decodes the sequence block-by-block, allowing for KV caching from previously generated segments~\cite{liu_dllmcache_2025, wu_fastdllm_2026}.
 SoTA DLM frameworks, such as Fast-dLLM~\cite{wu_fastdllm_2026}, Fast-dLLM2~\cite{wu_fastdllmv2_2026}, D2F~\cite{wang_diffusion_2026}, NBDiff~\cite{tian_nexttoken_2025}, Efficient-DLLM~\cite{fu_efficientdlm_2025}, and dInfer~\cite{ma_dinfer_2025}, achieve competitive speeds by combining caching strategies with optimized attention.
 However, they typically define blocks in a fixed left-to-right order to maximize KV reuse, which again compromises the model's ability to perform arbitrary-order generation or infilling.
 Nevertheless, \name is compatible with these approaches, effectively introducing a second level of blocks to ensure local coherence while maintaining global efficiency.